ananya923/My_SQL_Guidebook/my_sql_guidebook.md

 ```
 ![](image-14.png)

-- COALESCE: Returns the first non-NULL value in a list of expressions.
+- `COALESCE`: Returns the first non-NULL value in a list of expressions.

 ```sql
 SELECT